getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ## 2. Event Grouping

 Any event that makes it from your source code runtime though the outbound and inbound filters will be persisted and available in your Event Stream. **Similar _Events_ are grouped into unique _Issues_ based on the event's _Fingerprint_**.
-An event's fingerprint (and proper grouping) relies on its **Stacktrace**.
+An event's fingerprint (and proper grouping) relies on its **stack-trace**.
 If a stack-trace is not available, the fingerprint will be determined by the type and value of the **Exception** associated with this event.
 If all else fails, fingerprint will default to the **Event Message**.

 Sentry provides various configuration options to modify and fine-tune event grouping.
 For more information take a look at our docs on [Grouping & Fingerprints](https://docs.sentry.io/data-management/event-grouping/).